 Hip pain due to injury, overuse, or age-related wear and tear can cause considerable discomfort and restrict your daily activities.
-Schedule a consultation with the team of highly trained orthopedic surgeons at Star Orthopedics and Sports Medicine in Frisco, Texas.
-Dr. Andrew Dold, MD is highly experienced when it comes to performing hip arthroscopies.
+Schedule a consultation with the team of highly trained orthopedic surgeons at Star Orthopedics and Sports Medicine in Coppell and Frisco, Texas.
+Andrew Dold, MD, is highly experienced when it comes to performing hip arthroscopies.
 The procedure diminishes your pain, stiffness, and overall recovery time so that you can get back to your everyday activities.
 Call or click today to know more about this minimally invasive procedure.

 Hip arthroscopy is a minimally invasive surgical procedure that allows your doctor to view your hip joint through a tiny incision in the skin and soft tissues.
 Arthroscopy is used to diagnose and treat a wide variety of hip problems.